apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 (`-markers keep` and  `-markers authoritative`)] will always fail.

-Example: `s3guard bucket-info -markers aware` on a compatible release.
+Probing for marker awareness: `s3guard bucket-info -markers aware`

 ```
-> hadoop s3guard bucket-info -markers aware s3a://landsat-pds/
+> bin/hadoop s3guard bucket-info -markers aware s3a://landsat-pds/
   Filesystem s3a://landsat-pds
   Location: us-west-2
   Filesystem s3a://landsat-pds is not using S3Guard

-...

- Security
-    Delegation token support is disabled
+  The "magic" committer is not supported

+  S3A Client
+    Endpoint: fs.s3a.endpoint=s3.amazonaws.com
+    Encryption: fs.s3a.server-side-encryption-algorithm=none
+    Input seek policy: fs.s3a.experimental.input.fadvise=normal

   The directory marker policy is "delete"

- The S3A connector is compatible with buckets where directory markers are not deleted
+  The S3A connector can read data in S3 buckets where directory markers
+  are not deleted (optional with later hadoop releases),
+  and with buckets where they are.

- Available Policies: delete, keep, authoritative
+  Available Policies: delete
 ```

 The same command will fail on older releases, because the `-markers` option